 A DuPont brat from Delaware, getting here has been an interesting journey!
 After High School, Dana went to Kemper Military School and College in Missouri, becoming the photographer and editor for the school newspaper, alumni news, and yearbook.
 With an AA Degree in hand, she transferred to GA Tech.
 This being Vietnam War era, 2 years later her studies were interrupted by the Uncle Sam with a “request” she present herself for military service.
 Due to the draft having an attendant risk of serious bodily harm, and learning she could pick her specialty, she enlisted in the US Army Signal Corps, choosing Cryptographic System Repair, the 2nd longest school the Army offered.
 After Army Basic Training she married Carolyn, and upon graduation from Advanced School was assigned to Germany.
 They enjoyed a 14 month tour, traveling when possible.
 A visit to the concentration camp at Dachau left indelible memories that were a serious driving force in her later activism.

-Returning to GA Tech, and ultimately finding she was more hands on, she transferred to Southern Technical Institute.
+Returning to GA Tech, and ultimately finding she was more hands on, she transferred to Southern Technical Institute (now a campus of Kennesaw State).
 During her last years of college, she went to school by day, and worked full time night shift as an engineering lab technician at Scientific Atlanta, helping to develop their MARISAT (Marine Satellite) ground station equipment.
 In 1976 she graduated with a BS in Electrical Engineering Technology.
 During her career, Dana refused to specialize, preferring to see the wider view, and keep her options open.

 After college Dana was a Field Engineer for SRL Medical installing, training and repairing computerized lung testing machines all over the country.
 After 2 years, tiring of 7 day a week travel, she resigned.
 Without a job, Dana took temp assignments, mostly with Wink-O-Matic Signal, assisting in the design of, and manufacturing planning for, traffic signals and trailer mounted message signs.
 A friend steered her to a permanent position of Quality Assurance Inspector with Scientific Atlanta.
 This developed into QA Engineering, then Components Engineer, Manufacturing Engineer, and a second hat as Safety Coordinator.
 In her spare time(?), she was part of a local computer users group that designed and built the first internal computer telephone data modem.